phetsims/phet-info/doc/interactive-description-technical-guide.md

 addressed fully, rather than hacked at by using `Node.setPDOMOrder`.
 Although the setter will accept any `Node` in the scene graph, it is not the cleanest practice.

-NOTE: This list was created with a mindset of instrumenting a simulation with Interacitve Description.
+NOTE: This list was created with a mindset of instrumenting a simulation with Interactive Description.
 If a new sim is being created, then this list could be irrelevant because the design process from the beginning will be focused on this feature and visual sim development together.